DHRUVPANPALIA/Tutorial-Learning/Data_Engineering/SQL_Practice/Course on Solve Real-World Data Problems with SQL/Chapter4. Dealing with Hierarchical Data in SQL with Self Joins/Lesson1/Lesson1.md

 ## Conclusion

-By thinking from the end-user's perspective and transforming IDs into meaningful names, you can deliver more actionable and
+By thinking from the end-user's perspective and transforming IDs into meaningful names, one can deliver more actionable and